 - Neural networks are even providing disaster assessment and climate change impact analysis to entire cities including Los Angeles and San Francisco, with one platform making predictions with an accuracy of 85 percent within 15 minutes after disaster strikes.

 If this all sounds too good to be true—think again.
 Neural networks are on the cusp of revolutionizing not just emergency response but every aspect of daily life.
 Experts “liken the AI neural network revolution to the turn of the century when electricity was introduced,”

 Micron’s Cloud Segment Customer Program Manager Gregg Wolf says.

 In any emergency situation, response time is the most critical factor for saving lives.
 In digital technologies including AI, speed depends on memory—not only how much data is available, but also how quickly it can be accessed.

-A neural network’s decision-making algorithms require intensive mathematical processes and data analysis, both of which increase the need for faster memory and memory storage.
-This need is especially important in the cloud at hyperscale data centers, where memory products like Micron GDDR6 devices perform key roles in GPU-based big data acceleration and processing.
+A neural network’s decision-making algorithms require intensive mathematical processes and data analysis, both of which increase the need for faster memory and storage.
+This need is especially important in the cloud at hyperscale data centers, where memory products like Micron’s Ultra-Bandwidth Solutions perform key roles in GPU or FPGA-based big data acceleration and processing.
 To move through the data, Micron’s portfolio of DRAM and SSDs speed up the flow of data throughout the data center.

 “There's just a huge volume of data that's flowing through the data center, and it's very difficult for humans to define all the features and code and then pass all that data back and forth,” Wolff said.
 “A lot of information can flow through scalable neural networks with high-performance hardware, allowing folks to extract value from that information as close to real time as possible.”